aws/copilot-cli/site/content/docs/manifest/pipeline.en.md

 The URI that identifies the Docker image to use for this build project.
 As of now, `aws/codebuild/amazonlinux2-x86_64-standard:3.0` is used by default.

 <span class="parent-field">build.</span><a id="build-buildspec" href="#build-buildspec" class="field">`buildspec`</a> <span class="type">String</span>
 Optional.
 The URI that identifies a buildspec to use for this build project.
-By default, Copilot will generate one for you.
+By default, Copilot will generate one for you, located at `copilot/pipelines/[your pipeline name]/buildspec.yml.

 <div class="separator"></div>